chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 password (e.g. augmented PAKEs only require one party to know the actual password).
 The choice of PAKE and any required parameters will be explicitly specified using IANA assigned values.
-This document defines a concrete protocol for executing the SPAKE2+ {{!RFC9383}} and CPACE {{!CPACE=I-D.irtf-cfrg-cpace}} PAKE protocols.
+This document defines concrete protocols for executing the SPAKE2+ {{!RFC9383}} and CPACE {{!CPACE=I-D.irtf-cfrg-cpace}} PAKE protocols.

 # Terminology